suhwanJo03/FSRCNN_Layers_CustomIPs/AXIS_FIFO_CustomIP_Func_Verification/README.md

 ## 5. Block Design Overview

 Below is the Block Design structure where the **AXIS FIFO** is inserted in front of the custom IP to ensure valid AXIS input signals.
-Capture the Vivado BD and insert the image here:

 ![Block Design Diagram](docs/bd_overview.png)